Donneh/Basis-Installer/readme.md

 php basis new projectname
 ```

-This will install Basis in a directory with the given name.
+This will install Basis in a directory with the given name!

 ## Built With